-- 1. Then ask: What is happening in the center of the food medicine wheel?
-Students may respond that people are hunting, gathering, fishing and preserving food. - 2.
+- 1. Then ask: What is happening in the center of the food medicine wheel? (people are hunting, gathering, fishing and preserving food). - 2.
 This is showing various ways Indigenous communities have gotten their food both traditionally and still to this day.
 Is this how your family gets their food?
+Discuss.

-Discuss. - 3.
-Next lesson, we will compare different ways to get food: traditional Indigenous ways, European ways, and more modern and technologically advanced ways as we head into the future.
+3. Next lesson, we will compare different ways to get food: traditional Indigenous ways, European ways, and some modern and technologically advanced ways as we head into the future.